Maketsuki/practice-mono/README.md

-# practice-mono
+# Practice Monorepo
-Monorepository for all practice related stuff.,
+Monorepository for all practice-related stuff.